So now that National Breastfeeding Month has come to an end, what happens now?

 If a private room were available for breastfeeding moms, it would have been more comfortable for me to feed my baby.

 I would not have had to sit in a hallway near the bathroom.
-Some moms, like myself, prefer to nurse their babies in a private and in a quiet setting.
+Some moms, like myself, prefer to nurse their babies in a private, quiet setting.
 It makes feeding time less stressful, which then allows for better milk flow.

 If more businesses and public places offered private rooms for nursing mothers, then moms would not have to feed their babies in awkward places.

 Buy Buy Baby, for instance, has a mother’s room for breastfeeding moms.
 I have used it before and I was very impressed with the nursing room.
 It was a comfortable size with two rocking chairs and a changing table.
-I felt very comfortable feeding my baby in Buy Buy Baby.
+I felt very comfortable feeding my baby in Buy Buy Baby, which brings me to my last point.

 6. Just be like Target!
 Support public breastfeeding.